 While any given technology breakthrough may seem to be random, Romer considers that new technological developments, rather than having one-off impact, can create technical platforms for further innovations, and this technical platform effect is a key driver of economic growth.
-Technology can raise the return on investment, which explains why developed countries can sustain growth and why developed countries can sustain growth and why developed countries can sustain growth and why developed countries can sustain growth.
-Traditional economics, even those with unlimited labour and ample capital, cannot attain growth.
+Technology can raise the return on investment, which explains why developed countries can sustain growth and why developed countries can sustain growth and why developing economics, even those with unlimited labour and ample capital, cannot attain growth.
 Traditional economics predicts that there are diminishing returns on investment.
 New Growth theorists rue that the non-rivalry and technical platform effects of new technology can lead to increasing rather than diminishing returns on technological investment.